-Last week, I was talking to a client who has a Ph.D. in Computer Science and works for a cutting edge research project for one of the topmost tech companies.
+Last week, I talked to a client who has a Ph.D. in Computer Science and works on a cutting-edge research project for one of the topmost tech companies.
 He has been feeling overwhelmed with his task list that keeps growing every day and has sophisticated interdependencies.
 I knew that one way to reduce his “overwhelm” state was to bring him to his strengths.
-I asked him to describe the tasks as a data structure (software developers store data in different kinds of data structures).
+I asked him to describe the tasks as a data structure (software developers store data in different data structures).
 It made him pause and think.
 I noticed his energy shifted eventually to a more focused state as he started talking about whether it should be a tree or something else etc. Finally, he said it was a graph, a Directed Acyclic Graph (DAG)!
-I didn’t have to know it, but that process helped him to calm down and get a better sense of his challenges.
+I didn’t have to know it, but that process helped him get a better sense of his challenges.

 Operating System Applies to Self Awareness.

 We all know how complicated these new smart devices are.
 Average users hardly use all the features.
-Likewise, we, as human beings are complex systems – it requires a conscious effort to understand our own operating systems.
+Likewise, as human beings are complex systems, we require a conscious effort to understand our own operating systems.
 We often are focused on the outside demand, and we ignore to notice how it affects us.
 Building self-awareness, knowing what makes things meaningful and gives us inner boost VS what depletes our energy is the first step in the coaching process.

 CPU Multi-Tasking, Context Switching Applies to Stress and Productivity.